jbms/beancount-import/README.md

 - Pluggable data source architecture, including existing support for OFX (cash, investment, and retirement accounts), Mint.com, Amazon.com, and Venmo.

+- Supports [beancount importers](https://beancount.github.io/docs/importing_external_data.html) so it's easier to write your own, and existing beancount and fava users can hop right on with no hustle.

 - Robustly associates imported transactions with the source data, to automatically avoid duplicates.